 - Profile 24

-temporarily unfit for military service - for example, after a surgery or injury- the profile will be updated after a medical procedure or an appeal on the medical condition following a time-period of time determined by the medical physician at the Recruitment Office.
+temporarily unfit for military service - for example, after a surgery or injury- the profile will be updated after a medical procedure or an appeal on the medical condition following a time-period of time determined by the medical physician at the recruitment bureau.

 - Profile 21

 Totally unfit for service for medical health reasons (physical or mental).
 There is an option to apply for volunteering and raise the profile to 25.

 Before entering the medical committee, you will undergo weight, height, blood pressure, pulse, visual acuity, color blindness and, if needed, an additional urine test.
 You will be requested to provide details regarding diseases and medical problems you have suffered in the past or present, and illnesses among close family members.

 During the committee process, you will undergo a complete physical examination by the doctor, and if necessary, you will receive a referral for a blood test.
 In accordance to the committee findings and the doctor's personal decision, you will be referred for additional tests by specialist physicians.

 Candidates must submit the specialist’s diagnosis.
 You will then be summoned before a committee to summarize the findings and determine the new medical profile, if required.

 In cases where the relevant medical problem is psychiatric, you must arrive at the Recruitment Office with all the medical documents from the physician with his\her signed diagnosis.
 Some of the “Malshabim” (candidates) will receive a summons to the Mental Health Office.
 In the case of a documented treatment with medication or a diagnosed psychiatric illness, you will be referred to a psychiatrist.

 Filing an Appeal and Updating the Military System

 The 'Malshab' (IDF candidate) may appeal his\her personal determined medical profile under three conditions: